HassanAmeer/media_link_generator/README.md

 # Media Link Generator
 ### free to use
+Media link storage

 A Flutter package for uploading, managing, and generating secure links for media files.
-This package provides a Firebase alternative for file storage with encryption support.
+This package provides a Firebase storage alternative for file storage with encryption support.

 ## Features